truemagic-coder/solana-agent/README.md

 * Simple agent definition using JSON
 * Designed for a multi-agent swarm
 * Fast multi-modal processing of text, audio, and images
+* Dual modality realtime streaming with simultaneous audio and text output
 * Smart workflows that keep flows simple and smart
 * Interact with the Solana blockchain with many useful tools
 * MCP tool usage with first-class support for [Zapier](https://zapier.com/mcp)